Showing posts with label urban decay. Show all posts

 Alley parallel to Railroad Avenue (Fuji Presto 400 film, 50mm ƒ/2 Pentax-A lens)

 Vinny did well on his outing to the big city of Shelton.
-I certainly cannot complain about the results from his Color-Skopar lens.
-It is a classic 4-element optic of Tessar design.
+No one could ever complain about the results from his Color-Skopar lens.
+It is a classic 4-element Tessar design.
 Of course, using a tripod let me set the lens at its optimum apertures of ƒ/5.6, ƒ/8, or ƒ/11 and set the shutter speed as needed.
 I measured the light with a Gossen Luna Pro Digital meter, mostly on incident mode.
 This tends to be foolproof on days with soft light.

 This roll of Panatomic-X looked good, with no obvious fog but more grain than when it was fresh.
 Northeast Photographic in Bath, Maine, developed the film in Xtol.
 I scanned the negatives with a Nikon CoolScan 5000ED film scanner.
-The last picture of the alley was on Fuji Presto 400 film.
+The last picture of the alley was on Fuji Presto 400 film from a Pentax MG camera.

 That you all for reading along.